smangul1/MiCoP/README.md

 # MiCoP

+MiCoP (Microbial Community Profiling) is a method for high-accuracy profiling of viral and fungal metagenomic communities.
+MiCoP uses a mapping-based approach that produces more accurate results relative to state of the art general purpose metagenomic profiling methods, which tend to focus mostly on bacteria.
+This repository is set up to use BWA to map reads to the full NCBI Virus and Fungi RefSeq databases, and then filter and profile these results using the compute-abundances.py script.
+Usage is simple and details are provided below.
+For more details on MiCoP, see the paper link below.

+### Paper

+The MiCoP paper is currently available on bioRxiv: https://www.biorxiv.org/content/early/2018/01/04/243188

+If you use MiCoP, please cite the paper.
+For instance:
+LaPierre, N., Mangul, S., Alser, M., Mandric, I., Wu, N. C., Koslicki, D., & Eskin, E. (2018).
+MiCoP: Microbial Community Profiling method for detecting viral and fungal organisms in metagenomic samples. *bioRxiv*, 243188.

 ### Setup

 Simply run "./setup.sh".

 This will download about 8.4 GB of data, which will be uncompressed into files totalling about 13 GB of disk space.
+These are the pre-indexed NCBI Virus and Fungi databases for BWA.

 ### Basic usage